algorithm-archivists/algorithm-archive/contents/convolutions/convolutional_theorem/convolutional_theorem.md

 {% endmethod %}

 This method also has the added advantage that it will *always output an array of the size of your signal*; however, if your signals are not of equal size, we need to pad the smaller signal with zeros.
-Also note that the Fourier Transform is a periodic or cyclical operation, so there are no real edges in this method, instead the arrays "wrap around" to the other side, creating a cyclic convolution like we showed in the periodic boundary condition case for the [one-dimensional convolution](../1d/1d.md).
+Also note that the Fourier Transform is a periodic or cyclic operation, so there are no real edges in this method, instead the arrays "wrap around" to the other side, creating a cyclic convolution like we showed in the periodic boundary condition case for the [one-dimensional convolution](../1d/1d.md).

 ## Example Code